-Transparent and accountable governance frameworks are key enablers for managing digital infrastructure, data, technologies and services responsibly and securely.
+Transparent and accountable governance frameworks are key enablers for managing digital infrastructure, data, technologies and services responsibly and securely in smart city initiatives.
 Clear roles and responsibilities should be defined to ensure that the design, deployment and oversight of digital infrastructure and tools and data systems promote sustainability, resilience, and inclusion.

-Regulatory authorities should be empowered to strengthen public oversight and ensure secure, inclusive, and accountable digital governance that respects and protects human rights with active involvement of local communities to promote transparency, participation, and equitable access to digital infrastructure, data and services.
+Regulatory authorities should be empowered to can strengthen public oversight and ensure secure, inclusive, and accountable digital governance that respects and protects to promote and protect human rights, and fundamental freedoms, to promote equitable access to the opportunities provided by data, digital infrastructure and digital services in cities and human settlements, and to favour transparency and accountability with active involvement of local communities to promote transparency, participation, and equitable access to digital infrastructure, data and services.

-Multi-level governance and multi-sectoral collaboration are essential along with policies and safeguards to protect data privacy, ensure data ownership and informed consent, cybersecurity, and human rights, guarantee transparency, accountability, and ethical use of emerging technologies, such as AI, and data platforms.
+Multi-level governance and multi-sectoral collaboration are essential along with policies and safeguards to protect data privacy, ensure data ownership and informed consent, cybersecurity, and digital human rights, guarantee transparency, accountability, and guarantee ing ethical use of emerging technologies, such as AI, and data platforms.